leighshepperson/stubr/README.md

 ### HTTPoison

-In this example, we create stubs of the functions `get` and `post` in the `HTTPoison` module that return different values dependant on their inputs:
+In this example, we create stubs of the functions `get` and `post` in the `HTTPoison` module and make them return different values based on their inputs:

 ```elixir
 setup_all do